From Awareness to Action: Addressing the Digital Divide in K-12

 Schools closing the Digital Divide.

-After the pandemic, the K-12 sector witnessed an immense gap in digital accessibility.
-While its features may have been present, it became exacerbated as students were required to complete all schoolwork remotely.
-Now students are back on campus, but most schoolwork still requires some form of digital access, whether that be for research or to submit assignments.
+The pandemic exposed an immense gap in digital accessibility within the K-12 sector.
+While this gap was already present, it became exacerbated as students were required to complete all schoolwork remotely.
+Now students are back on campus, but most schoolwork still requires some form of digital access, whether that be for research or to assignment submissions.
 The Digital Divide is as present as ever, and it requires all school leaders to play a part in minimizing it.

 Closing the Digital Divide